|

 with time it became one of the cult sci-fi items.
 Forget

-"cult" favourites such as Blade Runner
+"cult" favorites such as Blade Runner

 or 2001: A Space Odyssey, the true litmus test of